softsilverwind/junkmart/Readme.md

 * https://github.com/NiklasEi/bevy_game_template - The reason this game is playable on platforms besides Linux.
 * https://lmms.io/ - For the instrumental sound effects.
 * https://www.blender.org/ - For the 3d models.
-* http://www.kolourpaint.org/ - Yes, the textures were really made using kolorpaint.
+* http://www.kolourpaint.org/ - Yes, the textures were really made using kolourpaint.